CompCogNeuro/book/book/chapter-09.md

 The final major component of the executive control system consists of the substantia nigra pars compacta (SNc) and several other associated brain areas that together drive phasic dopamine neuromodulation of the BG, resulting in reinforcement learning of its gating actions.
 This system, summarized computationally using the PVLV model as described in the *Motor Control and Reinforcement Learning* Chapter, interacts with the active maintenance of information in PFC to be able to reinforce a gating signal in the BG that leads to subsequent good performance and reward later in time.
 This time-travel property of the phasic DA reinforcement learning is essential for training a system that maintains information over time.

 In the following subsections, we summarize the biological properties of each of these systems and their relevance to executive function.
-The prefrontal cortex basal ganglia working memory model (PBWM) then integrates all of these elements into a functioning computational model that can perform complex executive function tasks, as we explore in the remainder of the chapter.
+In a model of the A-not-B task, we'll explore how developing active maintenance abilities can explain otherwise puzzling behaviors of infants.
+We'll see how a model of the Stroop task captures a remarkably wide range of aspects of executive function (and dysfunction) in terms of robust active maintenance.
+To explore how the system can determine which information should be actively maintained, we'll turn to the prefrontal cortex basal ganglia working memory model (PBWM), which integrates basal ganglia and midbrain dopamine areas to perform complex executive function tasks.

 ### Robust Active Maintenance in the PFC